corl-team/xland-minigrid/README.md

 **P.S.** Do not expect that provided baselines will solve the hardest environments or benchmarks available.
 How much fun would that be 🤔?
 However, we hope that they will help to get started quickly!

-## Roadmap 🗓️

-With the initial release of XLand-MiniGrid, things are just getting started.
-There is a long way to go in terms of polishing the code, adding new features, and improving the overall user experience.
-What we currently plan to improve in forthcoming releases:
-1. Tweaks to the benchmark generation, time-limits
-2. Documentation (in code and as standalone site)
-3. Full type hints coverage, type checking
-4. Tests
-5. More examples and tutorials

-After that we will start thinking on new major features, environments and bechmarks.
-However, we should perfect the core before that.

 ## Contributing 🔨